MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-botservice-readme.md

 ms.devlang: javascript
 ms.service: botservice
 ---
-# Azure Bot client library for JavaScript - Version 4.0.0-beta.4
+# Azure Bot client library for JavaScript - version 4.0.0-beta.4

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure Bot client.